 Meanwhile, email isn’t owned or controlled by any one particular entity.
 It’s an open communication platform and there are a multitude of services that provide access to send and receive email.

 The diverse array of companies involved in email marketing ensures that no one party can make changes that would have a widespread effect, and unlike Facebook or Twitter, if you invest the time and money into building and cultivating a great email list, your subscriber list will be an asset you own.
 Thus you’ll be able to leverage your list without the threat of someone limiting its effectiveness.

 Remember MySpace?
 What?

 The once-hot site was the largest social networking site in the world between 2005 and 2008, and in June 2006 surpassed Google as the most visited website in the United States.
 Yet where is MySpace now?
 All those users eventually moved on to other social networks, and the site is now the 1,500th most popular website in the United States.

-Imagine if you’d invested significant amounts of time and money building an audience on a platform, only to find it a ghost town just a year or two later.
+Imagine investing significant amounts of time and money to build an audience on a platform only to find it a ghost town just a year or two later.
 The impact on your ability to reach and engage potential customers would be catastrophic.

 Building your email list, unlike building a social media following, is a stable long-term investment that will pay off for many years to come.

 Many of the top marketers from some of the most successful companies in the world believe that email is the #1 channel for growing your business.